Continued from here.

 - 1 pressure treated 1x6

-He made the track by cutting a groove into the long edge of the 1x6 and fitting the flat bar into it.
+He ripped the 1x6 to 2.5 inches, and then made the track by cutting a groove into the long edge and fitting the flat bar into it.
 The pulleys ride on top.
 The mending plates are bolted to the pulleys and also the door as you see in the two photos below.

 |The mending plates were bolted to the pulleys,|